 A Disability Advocate Can Help With Your SSDI Claim

-Should you decide to get help with your Social Security Disability claim, both attorneys and non-attorney advocates are highly knowledgeable.
+Should you decide to get help with your Social Security Disability claim, both attorneys and non-attorney advocates are highly knowledgeable?
 Advocates cost the same, but can usually provide the same level of guidance.
 They are required to become certified and are paid through SSA.
-Their only limitation is the inability to argue a claim in federal court.
+Their only limitation is the inability to argue a claim in federal court and other legal services.